What is an ‘accident’?

 What is meant by ‘work-related’?

-The Health and Safety Department will identify which reported incident needs to be reported to the Health and Safety Executive.
+The Health and Safety Services team will identify which reported incident needs to be reported to the Health and Safety Executive.
 The following criteria is used in this analysis:

 RIDDOR only requires the University to report accidents if they happen ‘out of or in connection with work’.
 The fact that there is an accident on campus or in connection with University business does not, in itself, mean that the accident is work-related – the work activity itself must contribute to the accident.
 An accident is ‘work-related’ if any of the following played a significant role: